medeiros/gists-bkp/README.md

 # gists-bkp

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to backup my gists.

 ## Usage